hackclub/dinosaurs/README.md

 ![](santa_orpheus.png)

-"Joyful Orpheus"
+"Joyful Orpheus by Ali A. Saleh"

 ![](alialiwa2005_Joyful_Orpheus.png)

-"Smiling Eyes Orpheus"
+"Smiling Eyes Orpheus by Ali A. Saleh"

 ![](alialiwa2005_Smiling_Eyes_Orpheus.png)

-"Winking Orpheus"
+"Winking Orpheus by Ali A. Saleh"

 ![](alialiwa2005_Winking_Orpheus.png)

-"Arts and Crafts Orpheus"
+"Arts and Crafts Orpheus by Ali A. Saleh"

 ![](alialiwa2005_Arts_and_Crafts_Orpheus.png)